What is the Diocesean Heating Assistance Program?

 Information for Parishes, Missions, and Heating Assistance Volunteers

 Thank you for your partnership in the DHAP and MEAP programs.
 Neither of these programs could successfully serve our Diocese without your support.
-Please review the important information below and contact CCDOK via e-mail at
+Please contact CCDOK via e-mail at

-Both the DHAP and the MEAP programs will begin operating at CCDOK on January 6th.
-For your convenience, copies of all forms for both programs are located at the links below.
-A packet was mailed to you on December 11th with originals of all documents, related procedures, and contact information to support you in your work.
+Both the DHAP and the MEAP programs began operating at CCDOK on January 6th.
+A packet was mailed to all volunteers, parishes, and missions on December 11th with originals of all documents, related procedures, and contact information to support you in your work.
 If you do not receive this packet, please contact CCDOK and another will be sent to you.
+If you would prefer to receive any of the forms electronically (via e-mail) contact Kerry Williams using the e-mail or phone above.
+In your e-mail, please specify which forms you would like.